 Call us for immediate

-- Watch out for solicitors who want to upgrade or reprogram your home security system.
+- Watch out for solicitors who want to upgrade or reprogram your home system.
 We would never upgrade or reprogram your system without a prior appointment.

 - If the solicitor is not prepared to show you an ID badge and business card, tell them you're not interested.